2001 Marsh Harbour Cessna 402 crash: Background

 Appearing on BET's 106 & Park on August 21, 2001, Aaliyah announced that shooting of the video for the single "Rock the Boat", to be directed by Hype Williams, would begin the following day.
 Nearly sixty people worked on the video in the Bahamas.
-On August 22, she travelled to Miami, Florida, and filmed dance routines backed by a green screen during the day, with underwater shots for the video in the evening.
+On August 22, Aaliyah travelled to Miami, Florida, and filmed dance routines backed by a green screen during the day, with underwater shots for the video in the evening.
 On August 23, Aaliyah and employees of Virgin Records America flew to the Bahamas on two flights using a Fairchild Metro III, chartered through Sky Limo.
 She was scheduled to leave the Bahamas on August 26, but chose to leave the day before since she had finished early.
 Williams recalled, "Aaliyah left mid-production, so we were still shooting when she left."

 The New York Post printed one of the last photographs taken of Aaliyah, with a fan who wanted it as a souvenir, but wrongly labeled it as having been taken just before the crash flight departed.
 The photo was in fact taken when Aaliyah arrived in the Bahamas on Thursday, August 23.